AirMQ/AirMQ-API/README.md

 ### 3. Querying data ###

-Complete documentation based on SpectaQL is [soon to be] available at https://api-docs.airmq.by
+Complete documentation based on SpectaQL is available at https://api-docs.airmq.by